01 of 09

 Find out more about all the National Museums of Ireland in this overview (which also includes the Mayo location not relevant here).

-But you might want to hurry.
+But you might want to hurry if you want all this for free.
 Plans are constantly discussed to make the National Museums take entry fees (due to budget problems).
 So this free attraction might cost you at a future date.

 04 of 09